 - Preheat your oven to 350 degrees and line your baking sheet with parchment or a baking liner.
 Set that aside.

-- Into a mixing bowl or your stand mixer, add your almond flour and baking soda.
+- Into a mixing bowl or your stand mixer, add your almond flour and baking powder.
 Combine.
 Then add your syrup and extract.
 Blend until fully incorporated.

 - Using a small scoop, scoop out the dough into small cookies on your prepared sheet.
 If you wish, gently press the dough down with the palm of your hand (wet it first) to flatten the cookie out a bit.
 Bake for 12 minutes or until golden around the edges.
 Remove and let cool completely.
 Using a spatula, I've found this imperative, remove the cooled cookies from the parchment and serve.
 I've attempted several times to just pick up the cookies and had some of the internal cookie remain on the parchment.
 A spatula alleviates this issue.